I am a Ph.D. graduate in Informatics at Università della Svizzera italiana

 (Madrid, Spain) working with Alessandra Gorla

--- now my PhD co-advisor.
+-- later my PhD co-advisor.
 During that period I obtained my M.Sc. from the University of Milano-Bicocca (Milan, Italy).

 Jdoctor (originally known as Toradocu) is a tool that takes in input the Java source code of a class, extracts the Javadoc semi-structured comments at the method level, and translates @param, @return and @exception tags into executable specifications.
 Such specifications can act as test oracles and can be integrated with an automatic test case generator: Jdoctor is currently integrated